Big-box store: France

-Many configurations exist: the hypermarket that sells many kinds of goods under one roof (like French chains Carrefour, Auchan, and E.Leclerc), most of which are integrated within a shopping mall; the supermarket that is a smaller version of a hypermarket; the market located in city centres; the department store, which first appeared in Paris, then opened in other parts of the world; the "category killer" superstore that mainly sells goods in a particular domain (automotive, electronics, home furniture, etc.); and the warehouse store, like Metro Cash and Carry (for professionals only) and Costco, who opened its first store in June, 2017.
+Many configurations exist: the hypermarket that sells many kinds of goods under one roof (like French chains Carrefour, Auchan, and E.Leclerc), most of which are integrated within a shopping mall; the supermarket that is a smaller version of a hypermarket; the market located in city centres; the department store (such as Le Bon Marché), which first appeared in Paris, then opened in other parts of the world; the "category killer" superstore that mainly sells goods in a particular domain (automotive, electronics, home furniture, etc.); and the warehouse store, like Metro Cash and Carry (for professionals only) and Costco, who opened its first store in June 2017.

 Hong Kong

-To contend against Carrefour, PARKnSHOP opened the first superstore in 1996 based on the concept of a wet market.
+To contend against Carrefour, ParknShop opened the first superstore in 1996.
 Most superstores in Hong Kong emphasizes one-stop shopping, such as providing car park services.
-Today, PARKnSHOP has more than 50 superstores and megastores, making it the largest superstore network in Hong Kong.
-The first Wellcome superstore opened in 2000 and it has only 17 superstores.
-In addition, CRC has four superstores in Hong Kong.
+Today, ParknShop has more than 50 superstores and megastores, making it the largest superstore network in Hong Kong.
+The first Wellcome superstore opened in 2000 and it has 17 superstores.
+By 2007, ParknShop and Wellcome had over 80% of supermarket trade in Hong Kong.
+In addition, China Resources Vanguard has four superstores in Hong Kong.

 Because Hong Kong is a very densely populated city, the sizes of superstores are considerably smaller than those in other countries.
 Some superstores are running at deficit, such as Chelsea Heights which therefore has stopped selling fresh fish.
-Furthermore, some PARKnSHOP superstores and megastores, such as Fortress World, belong to the same corporation, Hutchison Whampoa.
+Furthermore, some ParknShop superstores and megastores, such as Fortress World, belong to the same corporation, Hutchison Whampoa.

 India

 India has been going through a retail revolution since the late 1990s, following the introduction of Big Bazaar in 2001.
 However, even before that, large retail stores were not uncommon in India.
 Spencer's, a popular hypermart, traces its history as far back as 1863.
-Likewise Saravana Stores operating as a large independent showroom format since 1969, continue to grow in a mammoth manner.
+Saravana Stores, operating as a large independent showroom format since 1969, has continued to expand significantly.
 Saravana Stores operating format is said to be the inspiration for Big Bazaar's Kishore Biyani.

 Similarly, conglomerates, such as Raheja's, Future Group, Bharti, Godrej, Reliance, and TATA, have over the last decade ventured into large-format retail chains.
 However, most of the stores opened in large malls and not as independent big-box format stores, even though small and medium enterprises (SMEs) still account for the majority of the daily consumer transaction needs.
-However, the most successful consumer retail chain that took the market and penetrated also to tier 2 and tier 3 cities was D Mart, owned by Avenue Supermarkets Limited.
+DMart, owned by Avenue Supermarkets Limited, expanded widely, including into tier 2 and tier 3 cities.

 An attempt was made to allow international large format retailers such as Walmart into the country.
 However, it was successfully opposed by small retailers citing job elimination due to increased efficiency and lowered prices due to fewer losses and lower costs.

 Big-box format stores in India were opened by IKEA in the city of Hyderabad, and subsequently, in the city of Navi Mumbai.